-The image below shows the expansion card and ports for a BLR-112 router.
+The image below shows an example of an expansion card and ports for a BLR-112 router.

 Using an expansion port as a WAN port